-1. Works collaboratively by assisting teachers and specialists of assessment, student learning curriculum implementation, student interactions, enforcing safe behaviors, and enhancing social growth of student in the classroom and a variety of school settings.
+Works collaboratively by assisting teachers and specialists of assessment, student learning curriculum implementation, student interactions, enforcing safe behaviors, and enhancing social growth of student in the classroom and a variety of school settings.
 Such assistance is provided to students with special needs in one-to-one or small group situations.

-- 1. Applies special needs support as described in Individual Education Plans (IEPs).
-May participate in IEP meetings to contribute information on the student or to gain understanding of the special need interventions. - 2.
-Provides support to teachers and BCBAs with activities such as data collection, small group instruction, collaboration with the district's Board-Certified Behavior Analyst to discuss data and interventions. - 3.
-Implements behavior support and intervention plans as directed by a teacher and BCBA.
-Documents behavior of students to assist teacher in assessing progress with education plans.
-Maintains or assists with student weekly progress reports. - 4.
-Model the use of replacement strategies/redirection and the utilization of self-monitoring systems when implementing behavior supports for students with behavioral challenges.
-Collects functional behavior assessment data on individual students and other data as directed by the case manager (teacher).
-Collaborates with other team members to ensure continuity of care for the student.
-Ensures the safety of students and staff when dealing with escalated behavior. - 5.
+- 2. Applies special needs support as described in Individual Education Plans (IEPs).
+May participate in IEP meetings to contribute information on the student or to gain understanding of the special needs interventions. - 3.
+Provides support to teachers with activities such as preparation of instructional materials, communications, student records, and grading documentation. - 4.
 Assists students with common daily tasks such as eating, dressing, toileting, to include diapering.
+May provide colostomy care including emptying colostomy bags and cleaning of the skin.
+May provide catheterization.
+May administer tube feedings and/or medication(s) as authorized by the school nurse and supervisory staff.
+May provide health services and assistance to include changing dressings, assisting with oxygen, assisting with insulin, assisting with nebulizers or inhalers, assisting with walkers, wheelchairs, canes, crutches. - 5.
 May teach independent living skills such as cooking, laundry, general personal hygiene and cleanliness. - 6.
-Takes action, or assists in taking action, to restrain students who are at risk of harming themselves or others by following school/district-approved restraint/seclusion procedures. - 7.
+Takes action, or assists in taking action, to seclude or restrain students who are at risk of harming themselves or others by following school/district-approved restraint/seclusion procedures. - 7.
 Assists in implementing physical and occupational therapy plans by working with students to increase range of motion, mobility, and positioning. - 8.
-Escorts students to and from recess and playground, to and from bus locations, and may be required to ride on the bus with student(s).
-Oversees student safety with activities such as recess and playground, lunch, bus duty, crossing guard duty, hallway supervision, in-school detention, etc. - 9.
-Communicates with students and other staff members, and exercises discretion and assures protection of student's confidentiality consistent with building and district policies. - 10.
-Provides instructional support to students in large groups, small groups, and one-to-one situations under the direction of the teacher. - 11.
-Performs clerical duties such as making copies, operating office equipment, answering telephones, ordering materials, and record keeping. - 12.
-Models appropriate behavior for students.
-Provides students with guidance and reinforcement
+Escorts students to and from recess and playground, to and from bus locations, and may be required to ride on the bus with student(s). - Communicates with students, parents, community members and other staff members, and exercises discretion and assures protection of student's confidentiality consistent with building and district policies. - 10.
+Oversees student safety with activities such as recess and playground, lunch, bus duty, crossing guard duty, hallway supervision, in-school detention, etc. - 11.
+Provides instructional support to students in large groups, small groups, and one-to-one situations under the direction of the teacher. - 12.
+Implements behavior support and intervention plans as directed by a teacher.
+Documents behavior of students to assist teacher in assessing progress with education plans.
+Maintains or assists with student weekly progress reports. - 13.
+Performs clerical duties such as making copies, operating office equipment, answering telephones, ordering materials, and record keeping.

+- 14. Models appropriate behavior for students. - 15.
+Provides students with guidance and reinforcement of rules and expected behaviors.